nguyenan11/Algorithm/Readmes/week5_06.07-06.13.21.md

 def climbStairs(n):
     '''
     Function -- climbStairs
-        Finds total number of steps necessary to climb given number of stairs
+        Finds total number of distinct ways to climb to the top, given each time you can either climb 1 or 2 steps.
     Parameter:
-        n - number of stairs, an int.
+        n - number of stairs to reach a top, an int.
     Return:
-        An int represents total number of steps to climb stairs.
+        An int represents total number of distinct ways to climb the stairs.
     '''
     if n == 1:
         return 1